Jalopy-Tech/WUTF8Console/README.md

 Once compiled, do the following:

 1. Copy the *libwinsane.o* file to your source code folder.
 2. Set you compiler/linker to link this file.
 This can be done using an IDE feature or by manually adding an option to the linker such as `.\libwinsane.o` .
+For tips on linking within a specific IDE, see the section [IDE Tips](#IDE-Tips).

 To test your executable, run it in the console with an additional Unicode argument.
 The following code will output the argument: